tomjoht/tomjoht.github.io/pages/general/aboutme.md

 ![Tom Johnson, log cabin in Redwoods](https://s3.us-west-1.wasabisys.com/idbwmedia.com/images/log_cabin.jpg)

 I met my wife Shannon at BYU in the Writing Fellows program &mdash; she was an English major too.
-(In case you're curious, we used to be Mormon, but now we are not.)
+(In case you're curious, we used to be Mormon, but we no longer are.)

 ## What else should I know about you?